fabric8io/ipaas-quickstarts/quickstart/cdi/camel-jetty/README.md

-# Camel CDI Jetty Server QuickStart
+# Camel CDI Jetty QuickStart

 This example shows how to work with Camel in the Java Container using CDI to configure components, endpoints and beans.